 Create secure passwords and comprehensive authorization.

 I completely understand creating and remembering complex passwords is annoying.
 However, it’s essential if you want to prevent data breaches.
-When considering possible passwords, make sure that they’re strong, contains at least 13 characters, symbols, letters, and numbers.
+When considering possible passwords, make sure that they’re strong, contain at least 13 characters, symbols, letters, and numbers.
 It’s also suggested that you change your passwords frequently and lock users out after a certain number of incorrect password attempts.

 You should also consider two-factor authentication.
 This simply uses a password and another factor, like a pin code sent to a mobile device or a fingerprint, whenever you or your team logs into an account.

 Why wait for a data breach to happen in the first place?
-With monitoring tools like Stealthbits you have real-time threat detection that locates and disables any suspicious activity before databases are attacked.
+With monitoring tools like Stealthbits, you have real-time threat detection that locates and disables any suspicious activity before databases are attacked.